tuokri/HeloCombatMutator/README.md

 ## Development TODOs

-- Custom base class for vehicle to override DriverLeave() to be able to preserve momentum?
+- Add custom seat for helicopters that takes you to third person camera!